 “Where do you see yourself in five years?”

 Reckon we’ve heard that question more than we would have liked.
-And if you’re an interviewer, this is one of the obvious and top interview questions in your interviewer belt.
+And if you’re an interviewer, this is one of the obvious and top interview questions you ask while you interview candidates, in your interviewer belt.
 The downside is that you’d have likely received answers that are scripted and inauthentic.

 To determine if a candidate is right for the role, it is time for you to start throwing curveballs at them and actually give them the opportunity to demonstrate their thought process, their values and accomplishments, and their ability to think on their feet rather than recite scripted answers.

 So, while a recruitment management system can help you accelerate the recruitment process, good interview questions can help hiring managers find who a candidate really is, so they can make the best hiring decisions.

 Let’s explore some of the top interview questions to refresh your interview arsenal.

 Top Interview Questions (and Answers)

 Creative interview questions :